Learn to Fly Gliders

 Glider Training at SOSA

-Established in 1948, SOSA, the Southern Ontario Soaring Association, is Canada’s largest gliding club, with more than 130 members and one of the largest fleets of club owned sailplanes in the country.
+Established in 1948, SOSA is Canada’s largest gliding club, with more than 130 members and one of the largest fleets of club owned sailplanes in the country.

 Gliding is an accessible and affordable way to explore flight, whether you’re interested in flying as a hobby or as a first step along the path of a career in aviation.

-SOSA offers introductory flights with one of our experienced and friendly instructors as a first memorable experience; a five-flight package if you’d like to explore your interest further; and a full flying membership if you want to take that next exciting step and start working toward your glider pilot license.
+SOSA offers introductory flights with one of our experienced and friendly instructors as a first memorable experience followed by a full flying membership if you want to take that next exciting step and start working toward your glider pilot license.